juanmzaragoza/gcba-project/projects/components/README.md

 The idea it's to have some projects, with functionality and style, that represent to GCBA's firm  and comply with the UX.

+## Development

+* All dependencies of the project must be installed in the root project and then added manually inside this `package.json` as a "peerDependencies"

+* We have to increment the `package.json` version for every published version.

+* Don't forget tests!!!

 ## Code scaffolding

 Run `ng generate component component-name --project components` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project components`.